A Comprehensive Overview Of Medical Devices Compliance in Vietnam

 Definition of Medical Equipment

-As per Vietnamese government circulars, medical equipment or medical device is defined as software, diagnostic chemicals, materials, and tools that can be used in combination or separately for the following purposes:
+As per Vietnamese government circulars, medical equipment or medical device is defined as software, diagnostic chemicals, materials, and tools that can be used in combination or separately for the purposes such as supporting or modifying surgical or physiological processes, checking or replacing surgical processes, disinfection of equipment, and etc.

 • Simple devices like stethoscopes, thermometers, and bandages.